Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 In the recent works~\cite{tbm-characterization,lqg-tbm1,sphere-constructions,lqg-tbm2,lqg-tbm3}, Miller and Sheffield showed that in the special case when $\gamma = \sqrt{8/3}$, an LQG surface is equipped with a natural metric (distance function) $\frk d_h$, so can be interpreted as a random metric space.
-This metric $\frk d_h$ is also invariant under transformations of the form~\eqref{eqn-lqg-coord0}, so is a functional of the quantum surface itself, not the particular choice of parameterization.
 We will review the construction of $\frk d_h$ in Section~\ref{sec-lqg-metric}.

 In this paper we will be interested in several particular types of $\sqrt{8/3}$-LQG surfaces which are defined in~\cite{wedges}.
-These include quantum spheres, which are finite-volume LQG surfaces (i.e., the total mass of the $\sqrt{8/3}$-LQG measure $\mu_h$ is finite) parameterized by the Riemann sphere $\BB C \cup\{\infty\}$; quantum disks, which are finite-volume LQG surfaces with boundary; $\alpha$-quantum cones for $\alpha < Q$ (with $Q$ as in~\eqref{eqn-lqg-coord0} for $\gamma = \sqrt{8/3}$), which are infinite-volume LQG surfaces homeomorphic to $\BB C$; and $\alpha$-quantum wedges for $\alpha < Q + \frac12 \sqrt{8/3}$, which are infinite-volume LQG surfaces with infinite boundary.
+These include quantum spheres, which are finite-volume LQG surfaces (i.e., the total mass of the $\sqrt{8/3}$-LQG measure $\mu_h$ is finite) parameterized by the Riemann sphere $\BB C \cup\{\infty\}$; quantum disks, which are finite-volume LQG surfaces with boundary; quantum cones, which are infinite-volume LQG surfaces homeomorphic to $\BB C$; and quantum wedges, which are infinite-volume LQG surfaces with infinite boundary.
 We will review the definitions of these particular types of quantum surfaces in Section~\ref{sec-lqg-surface} below.